anthropics/claude-code/README.md

 $ claude
 ```

-You may notice that Claude CLI is not always perfect.
-We are working on improving the accuracy of the tools and the quality of the responses.
-We'd love your feedback on what we can do to improve!
+Claude CLI is a beta research preview.
+It’s not always perfect, and we’re working on improving the accuracy and quality of responses.
+We’d appreciate your feedback on what we can do to improve.

 ## Features